 The recommended daily allowance of protein is 0.8g per kg per day.
 However, if you regularly practice sport or engage in physical activity, regardless of the type of exercise or your level of fitness, it’s likely that your body would benefit from more than this.
 The recommended amount for an elite athlete is up to 2.2g/kg/day.

 At the moment there are no studies that define the tolerable limit of consumption of BCAAs.
-What is clear is that supplementation is safe for humans for over three times the normal dose suggested:
+What is clear is that supplementation is safe for humans for over three times the normal dose suggested, and this is:

 - Leucine: 34 mg/kg/day